darkrelics/eidolon-engine/server/README.md

-# Multi-User Dungeon System Design
+# Eidolon Engine System Design

 ## Server Design Goals

-The Multi-User Dungeon (MUD) system is built around two primary goroutines - server and game - which form the backbone of the architecture.
+The Eidolon Engine system is built around two primary goroutines - server and game - which form the backbone of the architecture.
 The server component manages external interfaces, beginning with SSH and designed to later accommodate HTTPS and gRPC.
 It handles authentication through AWS Cognito, controls all external I/O operations, and tracks active interfaces.
 When players connect, the server creates individual player sessions through the appropriate interface, with communication managed through dedicated channels for input, output, and errors.

 Each interface implements protocol-specific rate limiting and reports metrics to CloudWatch.
 The interfaces track their active players, with the system designed to support approximately 1000 concurrent players.
 Rather than using WaitGroups, the system relies on context and channels for coordinating operations and shutdowns between components.